Atlas-OS/Atlas/docs/architecture.md

 dispatches the requested state, and records declarative state in HKLM\SOFTWARE\AtlasOS\Services.
 It does not persist executable paths as replay instructions.

+### Start and taskbar pins

+Atlas deliberately configures Start and taskbar pins as part of its user setup.
+The exact-user setup also creates the user's `Atlas.lnk` desktop shortcut with the Atlas folder icon, then refreshes that user's Explorer session after the taskbar pin database is committed so the running File Explorer window groups under its canonical pin.
+The generated File Explorer shortcut carries the `Microsoft.Windows.Explorer` AppUserModelID in its Shell property store; the taskbar uses that identity to associate Explorer windows with the pin.
+For later accounts, the two-stage RunOnce setup removes its retry before the stage-two Explorer refresh, preventing the restarted shell from launching a concurrent initializer.
+Its delayed search finalizer runs without a redundant transcript and shows the ready notification only after the final shell refresh.
+The same exact-user path also performs safe OneDrive registration and leftover cleanup for each new account without deleting a sync root that contains files.
+Start uses the Windows policy surface.
+Atlas checks the servicing level that introduced the local policy and emits a clear warning when the current system is too old; the validated layout and default-profile cleanup still run so a later cumulative update can consume the configuration.

+Windows exposes no equivalent stable API for Atlas's taskbar layout, so the taskbar binary values are an intentional compatibility payload rather than a general data model.
+Atlas keeps the payload within the playbook's supported-build boundary, checks every native registry write, and fails the user-setup checkpoint rather than recording false success when a value cannot be applied.
+An unavailable selected browser falls back to Edge and then to an Explorer-only layout.
+Temporary shortcut staging is always removed.
+Captured values are reviewed and compatibility-tested when supported Windows builds change; they are not silently assumed portable across every shell version or user profile.

 ## Packaging